MeshOps/ansible-x-windows-manager/Readme.md

-# A role to install choice of X windows managers on Debian
+# A role to install a choice of X windows managers on Debian